MobilityData/elrond.gtfs.org/docs/getting_started/validate.md

 For information on creating high quality data, see the [California Transit Data Guidelines](https://dot.ca.gov/cal-itp/california-transit-data-guidelines), the [GTFS Schedule Best Practices](https://gtfs.org/schedule/best-practices/) and the [GTFS Realtime Best Practices](https://gtfs.org/realtime/best-practices/).

-[^1]: To see more instructions on how to use this tool in your data pipeline and contributing to this project, please visit the [GitHub repository](https://github.com/MobilityData/gtfs-validator).
+[^1]: To see more instructions on how to use this tool in your data pipeline and contribute to this project, please visit the [GitHub repository](https://github.com/MobilityData/gtfs-validator).